SaltysKing/XernSS/readme.md

 > Contributing.

 commits and contributions must be responsive and cannot require computing power, component contributions are allowed but must be well built, easily understandable but may  have JS but not JS librarys such as react.

+### XernSS is owned and legaly governed by Xenon Services.
+Xenon Services reserves the right to terminate CDN access to our library for any reason.